kjswalls/oncallbot/readme.md

 `/oncall 18.9.1 -r @kirby.walls @renee.gallison`

 Use this command to remove (`-r`) engineers from a release (`18.9.1`).
 This command allows for removing multiple engineers at once, with no need to specify whether they're on call or backup.

+These methods also remove the Slack reminders previously created for the engineers you remove.

 </p>
 </details>